gtrainor/recipes-and-ratings-analysis1/README.md

 The test statistic chosen is the difference in precision between the two groups, calculated as Precision (high-rated)−Precision (low-rated).
 To determine significance, I conducted a permutation test with 1,000 iterations, shuffling the group labels to simulate a null distribution of precision differences.
 The significance level (𝛼) was set at 0.05.

 The observed precision difference between the two groups was calculated as:
-Observed Precision Difference:
+Observed Precision Difference: −0.0444
-−
-0.0444
-−0.0444
-The permutation test yielded a 𝑝 p-value of 0.135, which represents the proportion of shuffled precision differences greater than or equal to the observed difference in absolute value.
+The permutation test yielded a p-value of 0.135, which represents the proportion of shuffled precision differences greater than or equal to the observed difference in absolute value.

 Since the p-value (0.135) is greater than the significance level of 0.05, I fail to reject the null hypothesis and conclude that the model does not exhibit unfairness.
 The precision differences observed between low-rated and high-rated recipe groups are likely due to random chance.
 This analysis demonstrates that the model performs equitably across recipes with varying ratings, with no significant bias observed between the two groups.